devsatish05/pin-to-ui/README.md

 - **Rich Metadata**: Categorize comments by type (Bug, Feature, Improvement, Question)
 - **Priority Levels**: Set priority from Low to Critical
 - **Status Tracking**: Track comment lifecycle (Open, In Progress, Resolved, Closed)
+- **Update & Delete**: Modify or remove comments with modal interface
 - **Standalone Library**: Can be integrated into any web application
 - **Independent Frontend**: Works without backend using localStorage
 - **RESTful API**: Complete backend API for comment management
-- **PostgreSQL Database**: Production-ready database with Prisma ORM
+- **H2 Database**: In-memory database for development (PostgreSQL ready for production)
 - **CORS Support**: Configured for cross-origin requests
 - **TypeScript**: Full type safety across frontend and backend
+- **Comprehensive Testing**: Unit and integration tests for both frontend and backend

 ## 📋 Prerequisites

 ### Backend
-- Java 8 or higher
+- Java 17 or higher (tested with Java 17 and Java 25)
 - Maven 3.6+
 - (Optional) PostgreSQL 12+ for production use

 ### Frontend
-- Node.js 20+ and npm
+- Node.js 16+ and npm
 - Modern web browser

 ## 🛠️ Installation & Setup